Dr David Borthwick

 David has supervised a range of postgraduate students, with a particular emphasis on students of creative writing whose work focuses on environmental themes.

-David is Programme Director of the MLitt Environment, Culture and Communication and is a member of the Solway Centre for Environment and Culture.
+David is Programme Director of the MLitt Environment, Culture and Communication.

 Sarah Thomas (PhD), '"What Good Have You to Say?": Living in Iceland with Eruption and Thaw.'

 Djouher Benyoucef (PhD), Thomas Hardy and Eco-Cinema (co-supervised with Dr Rhian Williams)